-The humble banana peel has sent many comedians tumbling to the floor.
-Now, it’s helping 300-ton airliners take off.
+The humble banana skin has sent many comedians tumbling to the floor.
+Now, it’s helping 300-tonne airliners to take off.
 We’re not joking.

 We’re working with Californian company Fulcrum BioEnergy to do exactly that.

 It has found a new way to transform household waste into jet fuel.